alexacalkhoven/tweet-sentiment-analysis/README.md

 To run:
 - Change the working directory on line 16 to wherever you downloaded the "elon-tweet-analysis" folder to
 - Run all by hitting ctrl-alt-R
+- A random 60 day period will be selected to plot the sentiment values over
+	- The range can be reduced or expanded easily by modifying the range variable on line 28

 Notes:
 - Could modify this program to do sentiment analysis on any sorts of texts that change over time